-Temperature is displayed on line 1, and humidity on line 2:
+Temperature is displayed on line 1, and humidity is displayed on line 2:

 import RPi.GPIO as GPIO import dht11 import I2C_LCD_driver from time import * mylcd = I2C_LCD_driver.lcd() GPIO.setwarnings(False) GPIO.setmode(GPIO.BCM) GPIO.cleanup() while True: instance = dht11.DHT11(pin = 4) result = instance.read() # Uncomment for Fahrenheit: # result.temperature = (result.temperature * 1.8) + 32 if result.is_valid(): mylcd.lcd_display_string("Temp: %d%s C" % (result.temperature, chr(223)), 1) mylcd.lcd_display_string("Humidity: %d %%" % result.humidity, 2)

 These programs are just basic examples of ways you can control text on your LCD.
-Try changing things around and combining the code to get some cool effects.
-For example, you can make some interesting animations by scrolling with custom characters.
+Try changing things around and combining the code to get some interesting effects.
+For example, you can make some fun animations by scrolling with custom characters.
 Don’t have enough screen space to output all of your sensor data?
 Just print and clear each reading for a couple seconds in a loop.